Please see below for the answers to frequently asked questions on different admissions topics:

 How many places are available in different subjects?

-Each year we offer roughly 90-95 places in Arts subjects and another 105-110 in the Sciences.
+Each year we admit about 90 students in Arts subjects and another 110 in the Sciences.
 We accept applications for all University courses apart from Education and Veterinary Medicine.
 There are no fixed quotas for individual subjects except in Medical Sciences.
 Typical entry numbers are available here.
 Normally we receive four to five applications for each place.

 Does it matter if I don’t have top grades in all my GCSEs?

 Certainly not.
 GCSE is just one of the factors taken into account.
 We are looking for potential as well as achievement.
 Remember though that competition for places is always severe and the majority of our applicants do come to us with 8 or more top grades at GCSE.

 What happens if I‘m taking school exams other than A-levels?